Budapest

 How much does public transportation cost in Budapest?

-Public transportation in Budapest is very affordable.
-A single ticket costs just $1.22, while a 7-day travel card is only $17.13.
-The extensive network of metros, trams, and buses makes it easy to navigate the city economically.
+Public transportation is very affordable.
+A single ticket costs just $1.62, while a 72-hour travel card is $18.60.

 Are credit cards widely accepted in Budapest?